fwcd/classc/README.md

 # ClassC
-A very basic OOP wrapper in plain C using structs and function pointers.
+A very basic OOP wrapper for plain C using structs and function pointers.
 For demonstration purposes, a 2D vector implementation is included.

 Example of usage: